Skip to content

 The most common questions we get about this calculator — each answer is kept under 60 words so you can scan.

-What's the effective tax rate in Wisconsin at $100,000 single filer in 2026?
+• What's the effective tax rate in Wisconsin on a $100K single salary in 2026?

 No — Wisconsin has no local income tax at any city, county, or municipal level.
 Milwaukee, Madison, Green Bay, and Eau Claire all fund services through property tax (effective ~1.65% statewide, among the higher Midwest values) and 5-6.5% combined sales tax (5% state + 0.5-1.5% county).
 This is rare for high-tax states (NY, OH, MD all have local levies).